Updated: Nov 3, 2021

 The lighthouse in Stoncia Cove, Vis.

-The Kamerlengo Fortess built by the Genonans in the 14th Century on the waterfront of Trogir.
-For more details on Trogir head to my blog post Bareboating Croatia-Solta 2018.
+The Kamerlengo Fortress built by the Genonans in the 14th Century on the waterfront of Trogir.

 The Stari Grad Harbor.